 Our research bridges this gap and makes two significant contributions.
-Firstly, we the expand the scope beyond mere employment effects in the South African context, a country characterized by high unemployment rates, limited job opportunities, and some instances of non-compliance with minimum wage regulations.
-Secondly, we innovate by utilizing administrative tax data, which, despite its inherent challenges, promises precision, a comprehensive sample, and unfiltered insights that are rarely attainable through conventional survey methods.
-It is worth noting that our analysis inadvertently excludes the bustling informal sector.
-This is not problematic for this study since the informal sector is not regulated my minimum wage regulation, which, while smaller compared to other developing countries, largely operates outside the purview of minimum wage regulations (Bhorat et al., 2017).

-Drawing inspiration from the work of Harasztosi and Lindner (2019) and using the fraction of workers per farm affected by minimum wages as our evaluative metric, we scrutinize the consequences of a substantial 52% real minimum wage increase in South Africa's agricultural sector in 2013.
+Firstly, we study both the demand and supply side effects in response to the minimum wage hike by using matched employer-employee (MEE) data.
+Barring few studies (Garita 2020), the use of MEE data is relatively rare in a developing country context.
+Secondly, we utilize administrative tax data, which promises precisionand more comprehensive coverage that are rarely attainable through conventional survey methods.
+Following Harasztosi and Lindner (2019) which uses the pre-policy fraction of workers per firm affected by minimum wages, we analyse how firms adjusted to the 52% real minimum wage increase in South Africa's agricultural sector in 2013.
 Our empirical findings indicate that the minimum wage hike did not have a substantial impact on total labor costs but did lead to a notable decrease in employment.
-While we do not find a significant impact on firm closures, we demonstrate that the observed decline in employment was driven by farms that ceased operations following the policy change.
-A sub-sample analysis of surviving farms reveals a temporary surge in employment immediately after the policy hike, as well as an increase in capital accumulation in the last two periods of our sample.
-Although we do not identify any significant impact on farm revenue and operating profit, we do observe a temporary drop in revenue per worker and operating profit per worker in the same year we observe a temporary increase in employment.
+The observed decline in employment was associated with cessesion of farm operations, although the firm closures themselves were not affected following the policy change.
+A sub-sample analysis of surviving farms reveals a temporary surge in low wage(?) employment immediately after the policy hike, which we interpret as the short-run adjustments to surging labour costs.
+We also find that surviving farms increase capital accumulation in the last two periods of our sample, which we interpret as sustitution of labour with capital.
+Consequently, we observe a temporary drop in revenue per worker and operating profit per worker in the same year we observe a temporary increase in employment, given the farm revenue and operating profit did not change.
 Our analysis by firm size reveals that the minimum wage hike had varying effects on the outcomes of surviving farms.

 The following sections are structured as follows: Section 2 offers the background of the study; Section 3 provides an overview of the data, variables, and summary statistics; Section 4 delineates our identification strategy; Section 5 presents our key findings; Section 6 engages in the discussion of the results; and Section 7 brings the study to a conclusion.